urd00m/System-Projects/cache_timer/i7_writeup.md

 #### Log 8/7/22
 After nuking the tlbs the data generated makes no sense.
 Running with a stride of 16KB didn't yield any results that made any sense.
 The access times got shorter with more addresses being brought into cache, which makes no sense even with large N values the tlb's seemed to be able to handle it faster.
 After thinking, maybe it was because the TLBs could handle up to 4mb somtimes 1 gb page sizes, so maybe we need to increase the stride to 4 MB, after doing that no difference in reuslts either TLB access still got faster, not slower as N increased for some reason.

+#### Log 8/13/22
+It appears that the issues with evict + reload was caused by mfence...lfence instructions getting in the way of things causing the additional overhead.
+Accuracy of the evict + reload attack to determine if the secret address was accessed is around ~80%.